cuzzo/make-you-a-database/README.md

 ## Design Decisions

 I've chosen Ruby as a starting language because it's one of my strongest languages.
 Although Ruby syntax can get a bit funky, it's also pretty easy for beginners to pick up and understand.
+Since the goal is to make databases more accessible to folks, this seems like a good starting point.

 After I get a better understanding of how databases actually work, I will likely switch to a different language.